 development and implementation of initiatives to support Aboriginal

-education throughout the Winnipeg School Division.
+education throughout Winnipeg School Division.

 English as an Additional Language (EAL) / Adult EAL

-The Winnipeg School Division provides programs for non-English speaking
+Winnipeg School Division provides programs for non-English speaking

 students to gain sufficient English language skills to enter the

-The Winnipeg School Division's Adult EAL Program provides an opportunity
+WSD's Adult EAL Program provides an opportunity

-for immigrants to improve their English Skills in order to settle in
+for immigrants to improve their english skills in order to settle in